Defendants in animal cruelty case found not guilty

 Two Campbell County men who had each been charged with 27 counts of animal cruelty were acquitted Friday.

-David Love and his son Trenton Love were found not guilty on all counts.
+David and Trenton Love were found not guilty on all counts.
 The jury of five men and one woman deliberated for less than two hours before delivering the verdict Friday afternoon.

-Both men had been accused of not providing proper food and water for 27 of their animals on June 5, 2019.
+The Loves were charged with unnecessarily failing to provide 27 animals, which were in their charge and custody, with proper food or drink on June 5, 2019.

 The attorneys for each side made their closing arguments Friday morning.
-Deputy County Attorney Steve McManamen and J. Craig Abraham were in agreement about one thing: this situation was a tragedy.
+Deputy County Attorney Steve McManamen and J. Craig Abraham were in agreement about one thing: the situation was a tragedy.

 The tragedy, Abraham said, was that the investigation was biased against the Loves from the start and separated them from animals that they cared for and loved.